 - An IPx8 can get submerged in more than 1 meter of water pressure for longer than 30 minutes.
 It all depends on the manufacturer's specifications.

-These are general guidelines on how water-resistant earphones or earbuds are for enthusiasts who listen to music while engaging in swimming or other water sports.
+These are general guidelines on how water-resistant earphones or earbuds work for enthusiasts who listen to music while engaging in swimming or other water sports.

 For more information on swimming headphones, check out my article Top 3 Best Earphones For Swimming Under $200.

 Let's consider 3 options for water-resistant headphones:

 The Aukey EP-B60 (link to check the price on Amazon) is a pair of wireless earphones with an IPX6 rating, making them resistant to sweat and rain, though I wouldn’t take them swimming.

 The Aukey EP-B60 earphones are featured in My New Microphone's Top 5 Best Wireless Earphones For Running Under $50.

 The Jaybird Vista (link to check the price on Amazon) is a set of true wireless earbuds with an IPx7 rating.
 They're sweatproof and nearly waterproof, making them an excellent choice for running, jogging and hiking outdoors.

 The Jaybird Vista earbuds are featured in My New Microphone's Top 5 Best Wireless Earphones For Running Under $200.

 The Aftershokz Xtrainerz (link to check the price at B&H Photo/Video) are bone conduction headphones with an IP68 rating.
-They’re practically waterproof and, due to their transducer principle, make a great pair of headphones for swimming.
+They're practically waterproof and make a great pair of headphones for swimming due to their transducer principle.

 AfterShokz’ Xtrainerz is a bone conduction headphone.
-Bone conduction headphones work by vibrating our bones rather than our eardrums to elicit a response from our inner ear that is interpreted as sound by our brains.
+Bone conduction headphones work by vibrating our bones rather than our eardrums to elicit a response from our inner ear that our brains interpret as sound.

 So these headphones/earphones don’t actually go over our ears.
 Rather, they press against our cheekbones.
 This allows our ears to listen to our external environment while we’re also hearing the audio we send to the Aeropex.

 For more information on bone conduction headphones, check out my article The Complete Guide To Bone Conduction Headphones (With Examples).